BobbyGlennS/excel-vba-macros/README.md

 If everything has gone well, a new sheet will have appeared in your Excel file (as named under step 10), containing the variables you asked for.

 Note that the macro will execute regardless of whether variables you specified are correct or not.
-It won't warn you if it can't find a variable.
+If a variable you specified does not exist a column with the variable name will still be added to the new sheet, however the variable name will have "DOES_NOT_EXIST" appended to it.
+There will be no data in this column.
 If a variable is not present it is most likely not there in the original data, either not present at all, or there is a typo in the list of variables that you specified.

 Top tip: Don't ever run the macro (or any macro) on your original data, always first save a copy.
 The actions cannot be undone, and as such you may lose data forever if you're not careful.